e-vinci/web3-2025/src/data/post/course-lessons/lesson-1-refresh.md

 ### A. Expense Sorting

 Create a `frontend/src/components/ExpenseSorter.tsx` component that implements sorting functionality for the expense list.
 Include a `select` dropdown with options to sort by date (newest/oldest first) or amount (highest/lowest first).
-Use React state to manage the current sort preference and apply the sorting logic to the expense array before rendering.
+Use React state to manage the current sort preference and pass the sortingAlgorithm to the `Home` component responsible for displaying the items in the proper order.
 The sorting should persist until the user changes the selection or refreshes the page.

+**Warning**: This is a tricky question because `useState` has some unexpected behaviour.
+Read the documentation again if you observe strange behaviour.
 ---

 ## Summary

-- React components should receive data via **props** to stay reusable and testable, they can also receive calback functions.
+- React components should receive data via **props** to stay reusable and testable.
 - `useState` is used to manage dynamic local state in React components, such as expense lists and form data.
 - Express routing separates **HTTP handling (router)** from **business logic (service)** for better code organization.
 - File-based persistence using `fs` allows simple backend storage for small applications without database complexity.